open5e/open5e/source/Spellcasting/spells_a-z/c/control-water.rst

 If you choose an area in a large body of water, you instead create a 20 foot tall wave that travels from one side of the area to the other and then crashes down.
-Any Huge or smaller vehicles in the wave’s path are carried with it to the other side.
+Any Huge or smaller vehicles in the wave's path are carried with it to the other side.
 Any Huge or smaller vehicles struck by the wave have a 25 percent chance of capsizing.